ashok-khanna/lisp-notes/README.md

     ;; Inherit from class person:

     (defclass child (person)
-      (can-walk-p
+      ((can-walk-p
        :initarg :can-walk-p
        :initform "No"
-       :accessor can-walk-p))
+       :accessor can-walk-p)))

-    ;; Try this:
+    ;; Try this (returns "Yes" and "No" respectively):

-    (lisper (make-instance 'child :name))
+    (lisper (make-instance 'child :name "Phoebe"))

     (can-walk-p (make-instance 'child))

 We can add methods to classes with a combination of `DEFGENERIC` and `DEFMETHOD`.
-Note that Common Lisp supports multiple dispatch so that many classes can share & use the same method names. `DEFGENERIC` establishes an entry in the method dispatch table, while `DEFMETHOD` allows us to create specialised versions.
+Note that Common Lisp supports multiple dispatch so that many classes can share and use the same method names.

+`DEFGENERIC` establishes an entry in the method dispatch table, while `DEFMETHOD` allows us to create specialised versions.

-    ;; Version without default method (to be used if ;; no other specialisations exist:
+    ;; Version with a default method (to be used if no other specialisations exist:

     (defgeneric greet (obj)
       (:documentation "Says hi")